jxxssicaa/dh110jessicang/(/Heuristic Evaluation README.md

 I do not think that this heuristic is a major problem on this website.
 #### Severity rating: 1
 ### 7.
-Flexibility and efficiency of use	The design has flexible processes for both inexperienced and experienced users so that they can pick which ever method suits them best.
-Shortcuts such as 'ctrl f' allow users to find anything they want on a document or website using keywords.
+Flexibility and efficiency of use
 #### Good:
-You are able to use control F tosearch on this website.
+You are able to use control F to search on this website.
 #### Bad:
 I did not notice any additional efficiency methods besides control F on this website.
 #### Severity rating: 1